CmlLib/CmlLib.Core/README.md

      Console.WriteLine("Hello, " + session.Username);

-The 'session' is login result. if you want connect online-mode server, you should need this session.
+The 'session' is login result. if you want to connect online-mode server, you use this session to launch.

 or you can use offline session :